Effective project management is all about doing things right:

 That’s exactly the insight you need to decide, design and execute projects based on the problems facing your organization.
 And that’s the only way to have an impact on the way things are actually done in the organization.

-You can learn more about the power of questions by subscribing to our blog and getting our insights right into your inbox.
+You can learn more about the power of questions by subscribing to our email updates and getting our insights right into your inbox.

 Co-founder and Chief Methodologist at Qvest.
 Pia is the inventor of the Qvest method.
 She has a PhD in Philosophy and has spent the last 20 years researching and writing about the nature and impact of questions.